Optimal Clustering with Bandit Feedback: Algorithm: Bandit Online Clustering

 \section{Algorithm: Bandit Online Clustering}

-For the online clustering task with bandit feedback, we propose a computationally efficient and asymptotically optimal algorithm, namely \textsc{Bandit Online Clustering} (or \textsc{BOC}), whose pseudocode is presented in Algorithm~\ref{algo1} and explained in the following subsections.
-First, we introduce an important subroutine, which returns a guess of both the correct partition and the mean vectors given the past measurements as inputs.
-Then we explain the methodology of our sampling rule and stopping rule, respectively, focusing on their connections with the optimization problems discussed in Section~\ref{section_lower}.
-Finally, we show the effectiveness of \textsc{BOC} and prove that its expected sample complexity $\E[\tau_\delta]$ is asymptotically optimal as the confidence level $\delta$ tends to zero.
+For the online clustering task with bandit feedback, we propose a computationally efficient and asymptotically optimal algorithm, namely \textsc{Bandit Online Clustering} (or \textsc{BOC}), whose pseudocode is presented in Algorithm~\ref{algo1}. {As elucidated in Section~\ref{section_setup}, our algorithm comprises three components: the sampling rule for selecting the arms to pull (Lines~3-9), the stopping rule for determining a stopping time (Lines 11-13), and the recommendation rule for producing a final result (the clustering $c^{\mathrm{out}}$).
+In the following subsections, we first introduce an important subroutine called \textsc{K-means--Maximin}.
+This subroutine is employed at each time step to return a guess of both the correct partition and mean vectors based on the past measurements.
+We then explain the methodology of our sampling rule and stopping rule, respectively, focusing on their connections with the optimization problems discussed in Section~\ref{section_lower}.
+Finally, from a theoretical standpoint, we demonstrate the effectiveness of \textsc{BOC} and prove that its expected sample complexity $\E[\tau_\delta]$ is asymptotically optimal as the confidence level $\delta$ tends to zero.}